 For more information or to schedule an appointment with Mike, call 407-622-1770.

-Mike has experience working with substance abuse issues, adolescents, Veterans, the elderly, and college students in individual and group settings.
-Mike’s goal is to assist clients in reaching their full potential by helping them explore within themselves to find their strengths.
+Michael’s goal is to assist clients in reaching their full potential by helping them explore within themselves to find their strengths.
 He pays special attention to building a therapeutic relationship in order to create a safe place for change and growth.
-Mike provides counseling services to people of many different backgrounds but specializes in helping first-time parents transition.
+Michael provides counseling services to people of many different backgrounds but specializes in helping men with anger management struggles.
+Continue reading here.